This post may contain affiliate links.

 Fun fact: Foreigners and expats account for 80% of the UAE’s population.
 Who knew?

 If there are any criticisms about the Abu Dhabi Airport, it’s that it’s too cold at night.
-This comes from travellers who have opted for the famous ‘night in a chair’ style of layover, and found the air conditioning too high for quality dozing – so keep reading this ‘Overnight layover in Abu Dhabi Airport’ blog report for information on where to get more comfortable sleeps.
+This comes from travellers who have opted for the famous ‘night in a chair’ style of layover, and found the air conditioning too high for quality dozing.

 The easiest option for a layover is the Airport Hotel in Terminal 1, because you don’t need to go through immigration.
 The downside: it can be very expensive – at least it was when I looked into it.

-Overnight layover in Abu Dhabi Airport: Option 2 – my pick
+Overnight Layover in Abu Dhabi Airport: Option 2

-Why I chose it: The Premier Inn Abu Dhabi can cost less than $50 and there is even a rooftop pool.
+Why I chose it: The Premier Inn Abu Dhabi is budget friendly and there is even a rooftop pool.

 You likely do not need get a visa beforehand, depending on what country you’re from.
 Canadians don’t, nor do Australians or Americans.
 But don’t take my word for it, please check beforehand.